pfizer-opensource/CoSpred/readme.md

 Msconvert can be run using GUI version of the software on windows computer or can use Docker on linux machine.
 We recommend to run MSCovert in Windows GUI.
 At the end, assuming two files were generated, `example.mzML` and `example.mgf`.
 Keep these two files together with `example_PSMs.txt` got from Proteome Discoverer in the folder `data/example`.

 * OPTION 1: The MGF file doesn't contain sequence information
     * Split the dataset into train and test set.
+(About 15mins for 300k spectra)

     1000 spectra will be randomly selected for test by default, which could be modified in the script. `example_train.mgf` and `example_test.mgf` will be generated from this step. `rawfile2hdf_prosit.py` is the script for this purpose.